|Sage is usually an annual herb in Edmonton|

 In our late autumn backyard garden, we harvest fresh kale and carrots, beets and herbs.
 The sage has managed to survive the near freezing night temperatures of late October in Edmonton.

-Normally, sage does not survive through the winter, however, surprisingly, sage has returned again in spring in our urban garden these past 2 years (2015).
+Previously sage did not survive the Edmonton winter and we planted new sage plants each spring.
+However, surprisingly, sage plants left to overwinter in the garden have sprouted leaves in spring these past 3 years (2016).
 As a perennial, it lasts 3 years or so.

 I freeze sage leaves for use in winter.
 There are many methods to do this, but I gather and rinse the leaves, chop them in the food processor, and put the amount needed for recipes into sandwich bags, tightly sealed and frozen.